jespersoderlund/mqttloadapp/README.md

 A running load configuration is called a metrics series.

+## Topic
+The topic that the metrics series are published to.
+The topic can contain the following variables that will be replaced in runtime:
+* $clientid
+* $configid

 ## Templates
 Two kinds of templates are supported by the load generator.
 JSON and CSV.